Velocityofpie/Chaudr/README.md

 # Prequisites

 You need to have a couple of tools installed to run the project.
 For windows users you might need windows subsystem for linux and need to enble VM in the bios of you motherboard.
-Docker requires WSL 2
+Docker requires WSL 2.
+Here is the setup for installing WSL https://docs.microsoft.com/en-us/windows/wsl/install .

 ## Node and NPM